Encouraging a diverse profession – building a clearer profile

 Working together - funding of Diversity Initiatives

-In 2015, IPReg established a (£30,000) fund to support diversity initiatives.
+Since 2015, we have allocated a specific amount in our budget to support diversity initiatives.
 Initiatives which have been funded include:

 • Generating Genius works with Science, Technology, Engineering and Mathematics (STEM) students from disadvantaged backgrounds, the funding was for its “proof of concept” work to develop web-based source materials for school science club teachers;